jialunpeng/pay-sdk-react/README.md

 ### H5

 #### Method 1: PayButton
 Import the PayButton, click to trigger a waiting modal (or overlay), auto-submit the iframe form to launch the Alipay app, or open in browser if the app is not installed.
+After the user completes payment, Alipay will notify the business backend of the payment result.
 Result handling: supports both modal and overlay.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';